jaredloftus/profiles/ondeck/andrewdesantis_checklive.md

 Andrew DeSantis is a bitcoin developer and entrepreneur.
 He is the creator of DeOS.

 ## Bio
-Andrew DeSantis was formerly a software engineer at Earn.com, previously 21 Inc.
-Earn.com is building a tokenized economy for communications and social media.
+Andrew DeSantis was formerly a software engineer at Earn.com (previously 21 Inc), which is building a tokenized economy for communications and social media.

-A bitcoin developer, DeSantis is currently building DeOS, a decentralised operating system built on bitcoin.
+A bitcoin developer, DeSantis is currently creating DeOS, a decentralised operating system built on bitcoin.

 DeSantis co-founded BTC Media, a cryptocurrency news provider, in December 2014 and was the company’s CTO until January 2016.
 During the same period, DeSantis was the Technology Editor for Bitcoin Magazine and yBitcoin, which are owned and operated by BTC Media.